V. Lowry Snow: Political career

-Snow served as a board member of Governor’s Office of Economic Development (GOED).
+Snow served as a board member of Governor's Office of Economic Development (GOED).
 He was appointed to the Legislature on January 1, 2011, and was last elected on November 4, 2014.

 While serving in the legislature, Lowry has successfully sponsored significant legislation dealing with education, criminal justice reform, protection of children and victims of abuse, water law, tax relief for citizens and protections for military veterans and the elderly.

 The 2017 juvenile justice reform bill he sponsored was credited with helping to reduce the number of Utahn youth needing costly residential placements.
-The bill also is also credited with improving disparities in the availability of community-based treatment programs for youth across the state.
+The bill is also credited with improving disparities in the availability of community-based treatment programs for youth across the state.

 During the 2022 General Session, Snow served on the Public Education Appropriations Subcommittee, House Education Committee, House Judiciary Committee, and the Utah Commission on Uniform State Laws.

 One notable piece of legislation he worked on in his final General Session with the Utah House of Representatives was HB 147, Death Penalty Modifications, which prohibits the state from seeking the death penalty for aggravated murder committed after May 4, 2022.
 The bill ultimately did not pass in 2022 but may be revisited in a future session of the Legislature.
-Snow brought up three points three points with the committee that heard the bill: “No. 1, the death penalty is broken.
+Snow brought up three points three points with the committee that heard the bill: "No. 1, the death penalty is broken.
 No. 2, the death penalty unintentionally can cause more harm to victim (family) members.
-No. 3, maintaining the death penalty means we run the risk, in our state, of executing innocent people.”
+No. 3, maintaining the death penalty means we run the risk, in our state, of executing innocent people."
 Snow mentioned a 2018 report in the state that found, despite spending $40 million prosecuting death penalty cases in the last 20 years, the state only imposed two death sentences.
-“We have almost nothing to show for that,” he said.
-“How much better would it be to redirect that to helping the victims and the victims’ families?”
+"We have almost nothing to show for that," he said.
+"How much better would it be to redirect that to helping the victims and the victims’ families?"